Name:

 Segment:4 Tips and Pitfalls.

-situations when this procedure is performed is always rushed and done in less than ideal situations.
+Although this procedure only has a few steps, situations when this procedure is performed is always rushed and done in less than ideal situations.

 The surgeon must be prepared to account for them.
 Some tips and pitfalls to always remember is first to not make the incision too low.
 The ideal level is the fourth intercostal space, which is at the nipple line for men and the inframammary fold for women.
 Having the incision too high or too low will make exposure difficult.
 Next, when tamponade is present, opening the pericardium requires the use of the scalpel to enter initially, prior to extending the incision with scissors.